tofuse/devart-template/project_posts/2014-03-15-3D-MRNA-printing.md

 ![3D print](../project_images/3dprint.jpg "3D print")

-**findings** it becomes clear that the 3D model -if its made out of cubic voxels - is much larger in height than it is in width and height.
+**findings** it becomes clear that the 3D model -if its made out of cubic voxels - is way larger in height than it is in width and length.
 I didn't catch fire for this 3D interpretation, at least not for this first shot.
-I should give it a try with less elevation.
+(I think there's even more depth in the colored images than in the single colored 3d print.)
+Still I should give it a try with less elevation per pixel.

 Nevertheless, this lead to some ideas about the exhibition: